Last Updated on

 To minimize no-shows and maximize customer engagement, online appointment booking is one of the smartest moves you can make for your service-based business.

-When you try to reach a customer the first time, and they fail to read the message, it’s always a good idea to persist in case they were busy, unable to answer at the time, or distracted.
-This is where the automated customer report feature is so helpful.
+When you try to reach a customer the first time, and they fail to read the message, it’s always a good idea to persist in case they were busy, unable to answer at the time, or distracted, and 10to8 can do all of this.

-You are able to reach out to them manually, in a caring and personal manner, and make sure they make it to their appointments on time or reschedule promptly so as to not throw off other appointments by last minute changes.
+You are able to reach out to them manually, in a caring and personal manner, and make sure they make it to their appointments on time.
+Or they can reschedule promptly so as to not throw off other appointments by last-minute changes.

-In short, 10to8 can help propel you forward and put you a step ahead in your business growth goals by minimizing losses crucial for a thriving business, thanks to features such as a live dashboard, automatic reminders and online booking page.
+In short, 10to8 can help propel you forward and put you a step ahead in your business growth goals by minimizing losses crucial for a thriving business.
 It empowers you to leverage your growth, grow your customer base, and increase your customer lifetime value.